learn-co-students/login_required_lab-web-0916/README.md

 Write tests for the sessions controller and write the sessions controller.
 This will work pretty much identically to in the sessions controller lab.

-There are some existing tests of the application controller methods `current_user` and `require_login`.
-Those methods don't exist, so the specs are failing.
-Write them now.
+There are some existing tests of the application controller methods `current_user`.
+That method doesn't exist, so the specs are failing.
+Go ahead and write it.

+Finally, write a `SecretsController` and make its tests pass.
+Use a `before_filter` to prevent any route from being accessed without login.

 Finally, ensure your routes are wired to the appropriate controllers, and your application flows appropriately.
 I should be able to: